danielbkim/web-sprint-challenge-applied-javascript/README.md

 > Because Nodelists aren't actual arrays and because that is so, methods in the array prototype will not be recognized as part of a Nodelist.
 In order to manipulate the Nodelist like you would an array, you would need to convert it first.

 5. What is a component?
 > A component is a block of reusable code that you can use throughout your program so that you're able to minimize resources to rewrite again, as representative of elements on a page.
-A component for navigation bars, for instance.
+A component for a navigation bar, for instance.